AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/backend-docs/README.md

                             As vectors in Qdrant (http://localhost:6333)

-                            In structured relational data in MySQL (adastra database)
+                            In structured relational data in database

 🔹 Q: What happens if an ingestion fails?